botahamec/happylock/README.md

 **The `ThreadKey` is a mostly-zero cost abstraction.** It doesn't use any memory, and it doesn't really exist at run-time.
 The only cost comes from calling `ThreadKey::lock()`, because the function has to ensure at runtime that the key hasn't already been taken.
 Dropping the key will also have a small cost.

-**Avoid using `LockGuard` with two collections containing the same resource.** The problem is that this library must iterate through the list of locks, and not complete until every single one of them is unlocked.
+**Avoid using distinct lock orders for `LockCollection`.** The problem is that this library must iterate through the list of locks, and not complete until every single one of them is unlocked.
 This also means that attempting to lock multiple mutexes gives you a lower chance of ever running.
 Only one needs to be locked for the operation to need a reset.
 This problem can be prevented by not doing that in your code.
 Resources should be obtained in the same order on every thread.

 ## Future Work